biddyweb/android-rcs-ims-stack/trunk/core/README.txt

 News:
 -----
 - MSRP over TLS for Wi-Fi access
+- Local provisioning is based on XML file loaded from SD card

 Bugs fixed:
 -----------